An Analysis of Biopharmaceutical Pipeline Strength Based on Key Indicators

 By all accounts, 2018 was a productive year for the industry.
 Worldwide R&D spending rose 3.5% from 2016 to 2018 to a total of $161 billion, new chemical entity approvals more than doubled over the same period from 22 to 56, and pipelines remain robust, with significant growth in late-stage development.
 Based on this data, we anticipate a promising year ahead for manufacturers and patients.

-A total of 59 new chemical entities gained FDA approval in 2018, reflecting a 28.3% increase from 2017 and a 168% increase from 2016 approvals.
+A total of 59 new chemical entities gained Food and Drug Administration (FDA) approval in 2018, reflecting a 28.3% increase from 2017 and a 168% increase from 2016 approvals.
 This trend may continue in 2019, assuming regulatory authorities continue their efforts to strengthen communications, streamline processes, and accelerate approvals in response to increasing development in areas of unmet need.
-Our forecast also assumes that the FDA resumes operations and is well funded for 2019.

 The number of assets in late-stage development also grew significantly in both U.S. and European pipelines.

 Phase 3 products increased from 164 in 2016 to 316 in 2018.